What is Wisconsin's Digital Library?

 DIY: Become a Wisconsin’s Digital Library Patron

 One of the best ways to learn to support patrons using Wisconsin's Digital Library is to use it yourself.
 If you are not a personal user of the digital library, set up an account and check out a few ebooks and digital audiobooks.
 Doing this will help you understand where patrons might run into trouble and it will also help you understand the log in, browse, search, holds, and check out processes so you can better help your users.
-If you are able, use Wisconsin's Digital Library in its three versions:
+If you are able, use Wisconsin's Digital Library in its two primary versions:

 Log in, search and browse, place some holds, check out some books, return some books, and explore the Account pages (Loans, Holds, etc.) to experience what patrons of the library experience.